 This clinical trial tests strategies to increase timely adoption of cervical cancer treatment in Botswana.
 Delays and missed opportunities for timely treatment contribute significantly to unfavorable outcomes in cervical cancer.
 There is a critical need to identify effective strategies to ensure timely care.
 Four different strategies including clinic outreach alone or in combination with direct patient outreach and asynchronous nudges using framed messages alone or in combination with synchronous patient navigation will be tested and may help to increase timely adoption of cervical cancer treatment in Botswana.
 Enhancing coordination, communication, and navigation through centralized outreach and nudge strategies may increase timely treatment adoption for cervical cancer.

-Additional locations may be listed on ClinicalTrials.gov for NCT05952141.
+Study sponsor and potential other locations can be found on ClinicalTrials.gov for NCT05952141.

 I. To compare the effectiveness of four adaptive telehealth strategies on timely treatment adoption in females with invasive cervical cancer in Botswana using a pragmatic sequential multiple assignment randomized trial (SMART) design.